zaidmukaddam/hashnode-blogs/ckw24dwsk02f8avs143ls7lxg.md

 ## Linux for Hackers EP02 | Start Using Terminal

 Hello beautiful people!
 After a long time, here I bring the 2nd Episode of the Linux for Hackers Series.
-Actually, I’m really sorry for the delay, I’m dead busy with my university stuff these days.
-That’s the reason, Anyway, I try to bring new articles as soon as I can…

 When it comes to Terminal, It’s the truly wheeled power of Linux.
 So please don’t use GUI in Linux.
 You should use Terminal instead of it.